sleepdiary/docs/create/reconstruct.md

 Finally, add your activity log or history database to [the dashboard](https://sleepdiary.github.io/dashboard).
 You might like to convert the result to a spreadsheet, so you can fix anything it got wrong.

+### Limitations

+A reconstructed sleep diary will always produce lower-quality data than one created deliberately.
+Here are some specific issues people often have with browsers:

+Browsers can't tell the difference between being asleep and not navigating to new pages.
+For example, if you go to Netflix and put a movie on while you fall asleep, the program will assume you fell asleep the moment the page loaded.

+Browsers also can't tell the difference between being awake and navigating to new pages.
+For example, if you go to YouTube and start a playlist of sleeping music, the program will assume you were awake all night clicking through to the next video.

+As with all reconstructed diaries, a browser can give you a general idea of your sleeping pattern, but you'll need to [create a proper diary](./) to get high quality data.

 ## Desktop operating systems